Brain cancer misdiagnosis claims

 NICE guideline NG12 sets out the suspected cancer pathways your GP is measured against, including the two-week-wait referral for suspected brain or central nervous system cancer.
 Several presentations are meant to trigger urgent imaging, usually an MRI, and an urgent referral to neurology or neuro-oncology.

 A new-onset seizure in an adult with no previous epilepsy is one of them.
-First seizures in adulthood are not migraine variants and not stress responses.
 They require urgent imaging to exclude a structural cause.

 Progressive focal neurological deficit is another.
 A weakness down one side that is getting worse over weeks, slurred or hesitant speech, a visual field that has started cutting out, numbness that follows a pattern rather than coming and going, all point to something pressing on a specific part of the brain.
 None of these should be managed in primary care without a scan.